chefnfoodie/Neighbourhood-map-project/README.md

 * After applying filter, user can enter new location to display its info or enter blank/empty value to show all original markers and weather info.
 * If a place has already been selected from the list box and its marker is bouncing with its infowindow open, on clicking a new place from the list, the previous place marker and infowindow are rendered not visible.
 The new place marker is seen bouncing at its location with its corresponding infowindow open.
 * If a place is clicked in the scrollable list view, its appropriate marker alone bounces displaying its infowindow.
-*The list view box is draggable and scrollable on desktop browsers.

 ####Part 3: Design